-As Christians, we are called upon to follow God in the direction that He leads us.
+As Christians, we are called on to follow God in the direction He leads us.
 Psalm 32:8 says, “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”
-God wants us to follow him in whatever direction that He leads.
+God wants us to follow Him in whatever direction He leads.
 He will make the path clear so you can follow Him.

 As the Lord is revealing your path, sometimes that unique plan leads us into a life of ministry.
 Women face many different challenges when working in ministry.

 Loneliness often seems to be a struggle for anyone working in ministry, but especially for women.
-You may feel like you are isolated simply because there are not as many other women around you in your church.
+You may feel isolated simply because there are not as many other women around you in your church.
 However, sometimes these feelings of loneliness and isolation are brought on by ourselves.
 It can feel as if you are the only person who can take on certain tasks.
 Maybe you feel emotionally overwhelmed because helping people can be hard.
-Often times you see people struggling to deal with very heavy and difficult issues in their lives.
-But, the good news is that you are not alone!
-Make sure you find a good group that is understanding and can help support you.
+Often you see people struggling to deal with very heavy and difficult issues in their lives.
+But the good news is that you are not alone!
+Make sure to find a good group that is understanding and can help support you.
 Also make time for people, not just your to-do list.

-This was mentioned earlier, however, when you are working in ministry you may see people in their most difficult times in life.
-People deal with losing loved ones, addiction, depression, and so much more.
-When you are faced with all of these situations you may become emotionally overwhelmed.
+This was mentioned earlier; however, when working in ministry, you may see people in their most difficult times of life.
+People deal with losing loved ones, addiction, depression and so much more.
+When faced with all of these situations, you may become emotionally overwhelmed.
 It is difficult seeing others go through hard things.
-Galatians 6:2 states that we should, “Carry each other’s burdens, and in this way you will fulfill the law of Christ.”
-Make sure that you have a mentor pouring into you and that you are staying close to the Lord.
+Galatians 6:2 states that we should “Carry each other’s burdens, and in this way, you will fulfill the law of Christ.”
+Make sure to have a mentor pouring into you and stay close to the Lord.

-We know that being a woman in church leadership can be difficult and you probably feel overwhelmed and overlooked sometimes.
-We believe you shouldn’t feel alone in ministry.
-We’ve collaborated with women in leadership all across the country and asked them to share their knowledge and experiences.
+We know being a woman in church leadership can be difficult, and you probably feel overwhelmed and overlooked sometimes.
+We believe you should not feel alone in ministry.
+We’ve collaborated with women in leadership across the country and asked them to share their knowledge and experiences.

-Join us for She Leads Church ‘22 March 16-17 as we learn what it means to answer God’s calling and lead others as we follow him.
+Join us for the online She Leads Church Conference as we learn what it means to answer God’s calling and lead others as we follow Him.